 If measurements are made at any location, the measurements and equipment used must either be recorded in the field logbook or reference must be made to the logbook and page number(s) on which they are recorded.
 All maintenance and calibration records for equipment should be traceable through field records to the person using the instrument and to the specific piece of instrumentation itself.

-Upon completion of the field sampling event, the FS will be responsible for submitting all field logbooks to be copied.
-A discussion of copy distribution is provided below.
+Upon completion of the field sampling event, the FTL will be responsible for submitting all field logbooks to be copied.

 Sample Processing and Field Data Forms